 A voluntary Board of Trustees is responsible for the overall governance and direction of the Bliss group of charities.
 The Chair of the Board of Trustees is elected by members of the Board.
-When Trustee vacancies arise on the Board these are openly advertised, and the appointment of new Trustees is made following an application process including interview by members of the Nominations Committee, and approved by the whole Board.
+When Trustee vacancies arise on the Board these are openly advertised, and the appointment of new Trustees is made following an application process including interview by members of the Nominations Committee and approved by the whole Board.
 When considering appointments, the Board will make reference to the skills held by existing members and will look to fill any skills gaps identified.

-The Bliss Scotland Trustee Board currently consists of two Trustees from the Bliss group Board - the Chair and the Treasurer - and an additional Trustee who is a Trustee of Bliss Scotland only, recruited following an internal evaluation of Bliss Scotland governance early in this financial year.
-It is the intention of the Bliss Scotland Trustee Board to advertise for a second independent Bliss Scotland Trustee during 2020-21.
+The Bliss Scotland Trustee Board currently consists of two Trustees from the Bliss group Board - the Chair and the Treasurer - and two additional Trustees who are Trustees of Bliss Scotland only.